sahithyandev/s1/src/content/docs/fluid-mechanics/machinery/04-turbines.md

 prev: true
 ---

 Used to generate electricity.
-Direction of energy transfer is fluid to machine.

-Rotating element is called as the runner.
+### Runner

+A wheel with buckets attached.
+Mounted on a shaft.

 ## Types of turbines

 ### Reaction turbines

 Aka. pressure turbines.
-Similar to pumps.
-Operating in reverse direction (direction of fluid flow and energy transfer).
+Similar to pumps; but operating in reverse direction (direction of fluid flow and energy transfer).
 Guide vanes are placed to guide fluid flow onto the runner.

 3 types of reaction turbines based on the direction of fluid flow.

+#### Axial flow

+Aka.
+Kaplan turbine.
+Commonly used to get a head output of 3 to 70m.

 #### Radial flow

 Aka.
 Francis turbine.
 Commonly used to get a head output of 30 to 500m.

-#### Axial flow

-Aka.
-Kaplan turbine.
-Commonly used to get a head output of 3 to 70m.

 #### Mixed flow